 - Any obstetric emergency

 - Trained water birth provider unavailable

-Please contact your obstetric provider to determine if you are a candidate for a water birth and if your provider is willing to offer a water birth delivery.
-If you need more information about our water birth project, please contact Women's Health Administration at (608) 417-6990.
+Please contact your primary care provider or OB/GYN to determine if you are a candidate for a water birth and if your provider is willing to offer a water birth delivery.